Atlantic campaign of 1806: Duckworth's cruise

 Gathering his scattered squadron, Duckworth despatched the frigate to Britain with the news of the French activity in the Eastern Atlantic, his message suggesting that the French were probably destined for the Dutch East Indies.
-He himself turned southwest towards the Leeward Islands, where he could resupply his ships in preparation for resuming the blockade at Cadiz.
+He himself turned southwest towards the Leeward Islands, where he could resupply his ships in preparation for resuming the blockade at Cádiz.
 On 2 January 1806 he ordered under Captain Robert Plampin to sail for the Indian Ocean and reinforce the British squadron there, in case Willaumez's squadron reached Asian waters.

 British response

 Word of the French break-out did not reach Britain until 24 December, when a cartel arrived from Gibraltar with the news.
 The report understated the size of the French forces, claiming seven rather than eleven ships of the line had broken out, with four frigates.
 Recognising his error in withdrawing the blockade, Barham immediately ordered two squadrons to prepare for sea: one under Vice-admiral Sir John Borlase Warren gathered at Spithead, including the second rate and six other ships of the line.
 The other formed in Cawsand Bay under Strachan and consisted of the second rate and five other ships of the line.
 Both were ordered to cruise the mid-Atlantic in search of the missing French squadrons, Warren in the vicinity of Madeira and subsequently the West Indies, eventually joining with the squadrons there under Rear-admiral Alexander Cochrane and Vice-admiral James Richard Dacres.
 Strachan was to pass Saint Helena and cruise the West African coast to the Cape of Good Hope, guarding the vital trade route in the Eastern Atlantic that connected Britain with India.
 If he was unable to discover the French he was instructed to attach his squadron to that under Commodore Home Riggs Popham that had been sent to captured the Dutch Cape Colony from the Batavian Republic in the autumn of 1805.